dogweather/forkful/content/en/vba/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication in Visual Basic for Applications (VBA) is about accessing web resources that are protected by username and password credentials.
-Programmers do this to interact with secure APIs or web services within their VBA-powered applications, such as automating tasks in Excel or Access with data from secured endpoints.

 ## How to:
 In VBA, you can use the `Microsoft XML, v6.0` (MSXML2) library to send HTTP requests with basic authentication.
 This involves setting the `"Authorization"` header of the request to include the credentials in a base64-encoded format.
 Here is a step-by-step guide:

 1. **Reference MSXML2**: First, ensure your VBA project references the `Microsoft XML, v6.0` library.
 In the VBA editor, go to Tools > References and check `Microsoft XML, v6.0`.